 Like I said, I am still skeptical about gluing a bookshelf to a door, but I will definitely update if it ever does fail.
 Yes, the door won’t be salvageable but it’s a $30 builder grade door at Home Depot, so I’m ok with that.

-Update: Months later and that door shelf is great!
+Update: Even a year later and that door organizer is great!
 The bond really is strong and secure with no worries at all.

 When we designed this closet, we wanted closet organization that would work well as he grows.
 For now, he only needs one bar for hanging clothes but we can easily add a second, lower bar when he has the need.
 We did not add it for now because it would be too enticing as a swinging bar, I think.
 Boys really keep us parents on their toes, don’t they?